 Adam Jones (Bradley Cooper) is a chef who destroyed his career with drugs and diva behavior.
 He cleans up and returns to London, determined to redeem himself by spearheading a top restaurant that can gain three Michelin stars.

 A fictitious love story loosely inspired by the lives of Danish artists Lili Elbe and Gerda Wegener.
 Lili and Gerda's marriage and work evolve as they navigate Lili's groundbreaking journey as a transgender pioneer.

-1995.
-Joy has always been fascinated by creating things, this pursuit always supported emotionally by her maternal grandmother, Mimi.
-Joy feels that lack of practical support has led to others making fortunes on ideas she had come up with years ago but could not act upon manufacturing.
-Despite being broke, Joy is the person in her extended family to who everyone has always turned, in the process forgoing her own life, including not having attended college to help see her parents through their divorce.
-She works in an unsatisfying job as an Eastern Airlines ticket clerk, and lives with her mother Terry who spends all day in bed watching soap operas, her ex-husband Tony, a less than successful aspiring Latino Tom Jones wannabe, and their two children.
-Added to this mix is her father Rudy, the owner of a failing heavy-duty garage, which is managed by Joy's older half-sister Peggy, with who she has somewhat of a strained relationship, and for which Joy does the books.
-Sharon, Rudy's ...
+Joy has always been fascinated by creating things, This pursuit was always supported emotionally by her maternal grandmother, Mimi.
+Joy feels that lack of practical support has led to others making fortunes on ideas she came up with years ago but could not act upon manufacturing.
+Despite being broke, Joy is the person in her extended family to whom everyone has always turned, in the process forgoing her own life, including not having attended college to help see her parents through their divorce.
+She works in an unsatisfying job as an Eastern Airlines ticket clerk; and lives with her mother Terry who spends all day in bed watching soap operas; her ex-husband Tony, a less than successful aspiring Latino Tom Jones wannabe; and their two children.
+Added to this mix is her father Rudy, the owner of a failing heavy-duty garage, which is managed by Joy's older half-sister Peggy, with whom she has somewhat of a strained relationship, and for which Joy does the books.
+Sharon, Rudy's latest ...
 Written by

 Was this review helpful to you?